bzamecnik/ideas/README.md

 Some of them might turn into products, research papers and it would seemingly make sense to keep them closed.
 However, I admit I don't have enough energy to work on all of them and the stream of ideas is constantly flowing.
 I fear more that no one would benefit from such ideas.
 So from this point of view it makes more sense to go open-source and publish anything.

 So in invite everyone interested to collaborate.
 Eg. take an idea, turn it into a project and ping back a link via pull request.
 Comment via GH issues/pull requests.
-Or just say hello via Twitter.
+Or just say hello via Twitter ([@bzamecnik](https:/twitter.com/bzamecnik)).

 ## Table of contents